Mansi-Sun/pkydrip/content/english/landing/irrigation-project-start/index.md

 As the project grows, problems appear:

-- water is not distributed evenly
+- Water is not distributed evenly
-- irrigation becomes harder to manage
+- Irrigation becomes harder to manage
-- labor cost keeps increasing
+- Labor cost keeps increasing

 ---